thesocompany/thesocompany.github.io/onboarding.md

-# Vets.gov onboarding
+# So Company onboarding
 ## [Your team name here]

 Hiya!
-Welcome to the Vets.gov team!
+Welcome to the [fill in the blank] team at the So Company!
 New terms and systems will start flying fast in 3...2...1.

 So, we’ve created this quick guide to get you started, but also to serve as a reference in the future.
 You are always welcome to ask any member of the team questions: We all remember the first hour (okay, day), where we stared at the screen wondering where to start, even after going through some training.